-Tablets should be swallowed with a glass of water, milk or juice.
-Your child should not chew the tablets.
-You can crush the tablet and mix it with a small amount of soft food such as yogurt, honey or jam.
+Capsules should be swallowed whole with a glass of water, milk or juice.
+Your child should not chew the capsules.

+You can open the capsule and mix the contents with a small amount of soft food such as yogurt, honey or jam.
 Make sure your child swallows it straight away, without chewing.

 Liquid medicine: Shake the medicine well.
 Measure out the right amount using an oral syringe or a medicine spoon.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.
+For premature babies, the liquid medicine can be mixed in with formula feed or breast milk your doctor or dietician will explain what to do.